Sphereon-Opensource/OID4VC/README.md

 ## Authorized Code Flow

-This flow isn't fully supported yet, so you might run into issues trying to use it.
+This flow is supported but might need more work, so you might run into issues trying to use it.

 ## Pre-authorized Code Flow